bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

 .. plot:: assets/plots/other/stacked_bar_chart.py

-This one is extremely tricky. `matplotlib <https://matplotlib.org/>`_ does not have a nice way of making stacked bar charts; Unforunately, the twenty-first century isn't all it's cracked up to be.
+This one is extremely tricky, so read through it carefully.

+`matplotlib <https://matplotlib.org/>`_ does not have a nice way of making stacked bar charts; Unforunately, the twenty-first century isn't all it's cracked up to be.
 In this timeline, you have to "stack" your bar charts yourself.
 Make sure to download this one and go through it step by step.
 The script has been well commented; every step has been detailed.

 .. hint::